-Term insurance plan is a pure life insurance product that provides a financial protection to the policyholder’s family at an affordable premium rate for a specific time period.
+Term life insurance is the simplest and purest form of life insurance that provides a financial protection to the policyholder’s family at an affordable premium rate for a specific time period.
 With a term insurance plan, you can get a comprehensive life cover at low coat premium rates.
 An assured sum or a death benefit is paid to the nominee if the person insured dies during the policy term.

-Term insurance plan is a legally binding contract between the insured and the insurer.
+Term insurance is a legally binding contract between the insured and the insurer where death benefit is provided to the beneficiary if the life insured dies during policy tenure.
 The person investing in the term plan agrees to pay premium charges to the insurance service provider.
 In return, the insurer promises a protective financial cover over the life of the insured person.
 The insurance cover offered by a term insurance plan is valid only for specified policy term.
 This term can range from 10 years to 30 years or more, depending on the age at which you invest in the plan.

-Term insurance is synonymous with protection - a simple life insurance plan with adequate cover to ensure the long-term safety of your family’s financial status and future.
+After you learn the meaning of term insurance, understanding the features of a term plan becomes easier.
+A term plan is synonymous with protection - a simple life insurance plan with adequate cover to ensure the long-term safety of your family’s financial status and future.
 For the policyholders, term insurance means an umbrella that covers their loved ones.
-Despite being a simple life insurance plan, term insurance has many features.

 Coverage in term insurance means the scope of the plan.
 For example, the best term plan coverage will result in: